 Twitter Analytics gives you a complete overview of your Tweet impressions, profile visits, and other engagement factors.

-Go to the analytics section of your Twitter account to get a complete overview of the engagement your account got in the past month.
+Go to the analytics section of your Twitter account to get a complete overview of your account’s engagement in the past month.

-Under the “Tweets” section you get the complete information about your tweet activity.
+Under the “Tweets” section, you get complete information about your tweet activity.
 In the top right corner, you can choose how far back you want to see the activity data of your tweets.

-You can also hover above the graph to see the tweet activity data for the time period that you have chosen.
-It will show you a quick look at the number of tweets you have sent and the organic and paid impressions you have on an individual day.
+You can also hover above the graph to see the tweet activity data for a chosen period.
+It will show you a quick look at the number of tweets you have sent and the organic and paid impressions you have on a particular day.

-Moreover, you can see your top tweets and the impression, engagement and engagement rates they are getting.
+Moreover, you can see your top tweets and the impressions, engagement and engagement rates they are getting.
 Here you can easily figure what kind of content is working for you.

-On the right side, you can see the graphical representation of the engagement rate, Clicks, Retweets, Likes and replies.
+You can see the graphical representation of the engagement rate, clicks, retweets, likes, and replies on the right side.

-Taking this much informative insights into the account will help you evaluate your best time to post on twitter with ease.
+These many informative insights into account will help you evaluate your best time to post on Twitter with ease.
 Now it is time to test the data you have collected.

 Test out different posts timings using a Twitter scheduling tool

-Just breakdown your experiments over a period of one month.
-Each day of this month, post your tweets in the morning, noon and evening at a specific set of times.
+Just break down your experiments over a month.
+Each day of this month, post your tweets in the morning, noon, and evening at specific times.

-SocialPilot lets you schedule your tweets way ahead and automatically posts them on the time and date that you have chosen.
+SocialPilot lets you schedule your tweets way ahead and automatically posts them on chosen date and time.

-After a month of experimenting with different time slots, you can go back and check your data to see which time and day generated you the most engagement.
+After a month of experimenting with different time slots, you can check your data to see which time and day generated you the most engagement.

-I’d suggest organizing down your data, time and day, in a spreadsheet and later going back to it to compare what day brought you the best engagement.
-Make it your hero.
-There may be multiple days that bring you good engagement.
+I’d suggest organizing your data, time and day, on a spreadsheet and later finding out what day brought you the best engagement.
+Choose your peak times from the observation.

-After that keep using the scheduling tool regularly to post on your peak times.
+After that keep using the scheduling tool regularly to post on those timings.

-Tweriod is a very effective twitter tool that helps you make the most of Twitter by letting you know the best time to tweet.
-It’s easy to use interface gives it a unique edge.
-Tweriod’s free plan analyzes up to 1000 followers for you.
-It is very cost-effective and useful for single accounts.
+TweetReach is a very effective Twitter tool that helps you make the most of the platform by letting you know the best time to tweet.
+Its easy-to-use interface gives it a unique edge.
+Along with the best time, you will find the top hashtags that perform well for your post.

-Followerwonk helps you to drive your twitter marketing easily on the platform.
-You can analyze the best time to post on twitter in one click and that too for free.
-Its free plan also gives you features like comparison with competitors, followers sorting and engagement metrics.
+Followerwonk helps you with efficient Twitter marketing.
+You can analyze the best time to post on Twitter in one click for free.
+Its free plan also gives you features like comparison with competitors, followers sorting, and engagement metrics.

-Take inspiration from general popular time; Analyze your own statistics in twitter analytics; Use tools to find the best time and once you find a pattern, use Twitter Marketing Tools like SocialPilot to post on those best of all times for your brand.
+Take inspiration from general popular time, analyze your statistics with Twitter analytics, and use tools to find the best time.
+Once you find a pattern, use Twitter marketing tools like SocialPilot to post on those best of all times for your brand.